EnsembleUI/ensemble_docs_archived/make-it-interactive/actions-and-events/1-invokeAPI.md

 # Action: invokeAPI

+To check out examples of the invokeAPI action, go to the [Ensemble Kitchen Sink](https://studio.ensembleui.com/app/e24402cb-75e2-404c-866c-29e6c3dd7992/screen/e546b0d8-3220-4217-bd5c-181118154073).

 **invokeAPI** is used for calling an API.
-You can call an API on a button tap or on page load.
-First you have to declare an API, for that go to the end of the page and declare you API like this
+You can call an API on events such as a button tap or on screen load.
+First, you have to declare an API:

 ```yaml
 API:
   getPeople: